5had0ww0lf/cypress-quality-framework/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

 This project has the goal to run test and generate comprehensive and detailed lighthouse and pa11y reports.
 Lighthouse is a tool for improving the performance, quality, and correctness of your web apps.
 Pa11y runs accessibility tests on your pages.

 # Getting Started